The Secret to #Happiness? She Is Teaching Millions Of People How To Boost Their Well-Being During #Covid-19

 Is happiness genetic?
 How do our genes influence it?

 There is a genetic component to happiness, just like there's a genetic component to our body weight.
 But just like body weight there's a lot we can do with our behavior to positively work with whatever genetic predisposition we were given.
+What do you think are the biggest misconceptions about happiness?

 I think the biggest misconception about happiness is that it comes from our circumstances.
 That if we were just rich or beautiful or had the perfect job or material possessions that we'd be happy.
 The research suggests that this is simply not the case.
 Happiness comes from making sure you have the right mindsets and the right behaviors.